BrenanMarenger/Capstone-Project/README.md

 # Netflix-Clone
 ### Objective
-> A Vue.js app for my senior project replicating Netflix using VHS tapes.
-My goal of this project is to
+> A website app for my senior project, replicating Netflix with my childhood VHS tapes.
+My goal of this project is to prepare myself and learn industry standard of web development on a full-stack level

 ### Tech Stack
 * Vue